vvision/bug-liquid-external/README.md

 }
 ```

-There is still some liquid declaration at the start of the file:
+But there is still a liquid declaration at the start of the file:
 ```javascript
 import { LdTypo as ae, LdButton as fe } from "@emdgroup-liquid/liquid/dist/react";
 ```